Home

 On December 14, 2005 President George W. Bush issued Executive Order 13392, part of which required each agency to provide a plan for improving the implementation of the Freedom of Information Act (FOIA).
 The Department of State’s plan, entitled “Review of Department FOIA Operations and Plan for Improvement” lists a number of milestones for improving the Department’s FOIA operations.
 One of these milestones requires the Department to consolidate information on requesting access to Department of State records into a single document.

-Consistent with these requirements, the Office of Information Programs and Services (IPS) has prepared this guide for requesting Department of State records.
+Consistent with these requirements, the Office of Information Access Programs Services (IAP) has prepared this guide for requesting Department of State records.
 These guidelines, along with Title 22 Code of Federal Regulations (CFR), part 171, will provide all of the necessary information needed to file a request for access to Department of State records.

 2. Freedom of Information Act (FOIA) Top